All You Need To Know About Empathy Deficit Disorder

 4. You’re Quick To Criticize & Judge

-These above-mentioned symptoms can help you determine your empathy or lack thereof.
-There is an empathy deficit disorder test that can be taken online or under the supervision of a mental health professional to determine your empathy quotient
+These empathy deficit disorder symptoms can help you understand if you or your partner is struggling with this disorder.
+There is an empathy deficit disorder test that can be taken online or under the supervision of a mental health professional to determine your empathy quotient.

 Managing Empathy Deficit Disorder